DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/columnChooser/position.md

 ---
-id: GridBase.Options.columnChooser.search
+id: GridBase.Options.columnChooser.position
-type: ColumnChooserSearchConfig
+type: PositionConfig
-inheritsType: ColumnChooserSearchConfig
+default: undefined
 ---
 ---
 ##### shortDescription
-Configures the column chooser's search.
+Configures the column chooser's position.

 ---
+You can specify the [my](/Documentation/ApiReference/Common/Object_Structures/PositionConfig/my/), [at](/Documentation/ApiReference/Common/Object_Structures/PositionConfig/at/), and [of](/Documentation/ApiReference/Common/Object_Structures/PositionConfig/#of) properties to position a column chooser.

 ---
 ##### jQuery